Red Hat Training

 • The volume group includes a physical volume that provides enough free capacity to replace the failed device.

-If no physical volume with sufficient free extents is available on the volume group, add a new, sufficiently large physical volume using the vgextend utility.
+If no physical volume with enough free extents is available on the volume group, add a new, sufficiently large physical volume by using the vgextend utility.

 Procedure